Best Chromebooks 2024: Best overall, best battery life, and more

 What is a Chromebook good for?

 Chromebooks are good laptops for those who require the basics.
 If all you need is a reliable Internet connection to get your work done and nothing else (like no resource-hungry programs), then you’re golden.
-Personally, I use my own Chromebook for writing and editing as well as checking out social media and watching YouTube.
-You can even game on them with a cloud gaming service like GeForce Now, if that’s how you like to spend your evenings (no judgements here).
+I use my own Chromebook for writing and editing as well as checking out social media and watching YouTube.
+You can even game on them with a cloud gaming service like GeForce Now, if that’s how you like to spend your evenings (no judgments here).

-If you still prefer Windows laptops, you’ll definitely want to check out PCWorld’s roundup of the best laptops available today.
+If you still prefer Windows laptops, you’ll want to check out PCWorld’s roundup of the best laptops available today.

 Why you should trust us: PCWorld has been going strong since 1983, back in the days when print magazines were more common.
 Now that we’ve made the leap to digital, we’ve been reviewing more than 70 laptops every year.
 Every laptop that passes through our doors goes through an arduous testing process, in which we evaluate everything from processor performance to display quality.
 We’re committed to reviewing laptops in every price range too.